ministryofjustice/hmpps-electronic-monitoring-data-platform-api/README.md

 It then performs a search and replace and directory renames so the project is ready to be used.

+## Linting conventions
+This project uses ktlint linting, checked with the task `./gradlew check ` when the branch is built by CircleCI.
+You can install a plugin to enforce this linting locally and avoid build errors: https://github.com/nbadal/ktlint-intellij-plugin/

 ## To start the container:
 install docker